Taxi business in Germany: How to start your own service

 Marketing: How do customers find out about your taxi company?

-Establishing a successful taxi company requires smart placement in a highly competitive market.
-As good as your financial planning is, you are ultimately dependent on your customers.
-So how can you attract new customers?
+Establishing a successful taxi company requires clever placement in a highly competitive market.
+As good as your financial planning is, you ultimately depend on your customers.
+So, how can you attract new customers?

-Depending on the competition at your location, simple advertising materials are a good start.
-Place advertising on your taxi, in telephone directories and advertising spaces in your city.
-Make contacts!
+Simple advertising materials are a good start, depending on the competition at your location.
+Place advertising on your taxi, in your city’s telephone directories and advertising spaces.
 Hotel and catering businesses that order taxis for their guests are a good source of income that doesn’t cost you anything.
 Hospitals and medical practices are also good contacts for partnerships.

 In the age of smartphones, most people who want to order a taxi reach for their mobile phone or laptop and google the first taxi company near them.
-Make sure your company makes a legitimate impression with your own website.
-The more you optimise your homepage for search engines, the faster potential customers will find you online.
+Make sure your company makes a legitimate impression with your website.
+The more you optimise your homepage for search engines, the faster potential customers find you online.
 Enter your location on Google Maps.
-You will be easily found and your passengers will have the opportunity to evaluate your service.
+You will be easily found, and your passengers can evaluate your service.

 Taxi agencies & centres

-The advantage of connecting to a taxi centre is that you do not have to worry about accepting and distributing orders yourself.
-Often special, lucrative orders are also distributed through these agencies, such as shuttle services to airports, patient transport, or goods transports.
-At the same time, there are fees for membership in a central exchange, which you must take into account.
+The advantage of connecting to a taxi centre is that you do not have to worry about accepting and distributing orders.
+Special, lucrative orders are often distributed through these agencies, such as shuttle services to airports, patient transport, or goods transport.
+At the same time, there are fees for membership in a central exchange, which you must consider.

 Taxi apps